 Carolina Water also proposes to increase the Company’s reconnection fee from $27.00 to $42.00.

 For a complete listing of the existing and proposed water and sewer rates that Carolina Water is proposing, see the Commission’s Order Scheduling Hearings and Requiring Customer Notice.

 The Commission has scheduled six public hearings to take testimony from Carolina Water customers regarding the Company’s proposal, as well as potential service quality concerns.
 Here is information about providing testimony at a public hearing.

 Customers can also submit a written statement to the Commission via email.
 Be sure to include the docket number in the subject line.
 Another option is to mail a statement to the Commission at the address below.
 In either case, after two or three business days, statements are made part of the official record for the proceeding, and can be viewed on this website via the assigned docket number.

 The Public Staff – North Carolina Utilities Commission is a separate, independent agency that represents the using and consuming public in matters before the Commission, including rate increase requests like this one.
 You can send the Public Staff a statement, or ask them a question, via email.

-The Commission has also scheduled an evidentiary hearing for expert witness testimony which will begin at 2 pm on August 19, 2019, and likely last for several days.
+The Commission has also scheduled an evidentiary hearing for expert witness testimony which will begin at 2:00 p.m. on December 2, 2019, in Commission Hearing Room 2115, Dobbs Building, 430 N. Salisbury, Raleigh.
 There will not be an opportunity for public comments at this hearing, but the public is welcome to attend.
-The evidentiary hearing will be held in Commission Hearing Room 2115 in the Dobbs Building, 430 N Salisbury, Raleigh.